KDA-sparkle/dm-all-bot/README.md

-Certainly!
-Here is a detailed README file for the "DM All" bot, incorporating your name and the necessary instructions.

----

 # DM All Bot by Sparkle / KDA_Delta (Discord)

 This Discord bot, created by Sparkle / KDA_Delta, allows you to send direct messages to all members in your servers, manage exclusions, and provide server information.
 This project is intended for educational purposes only.
 Use it responsibly.